FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Experiments

 \subsection{Analysis}

-\textbf{Q4: How does FedRE perform under different participation ratios with varying statistical heterogeneity?} We conduct experiments on the CIFAR-10 dataset under the PRA setting with \textit{partial client participation} and varying levels of statistical heterogeneity.
+\textbf{Q4: How does FedRE perform under different participation ratios with varying statistical heterogeneity?} We conduct experiments on the CIFAR-10 dataset under the PRA setting with \textit{partial} client participation and varying levels of statistical heterogeneity.
 Specifically, we adopt \textbf{100 clients} and set the participation rates to 10/100 and 20/100, while adjusting the Dirichlet distribution parameter $\alpha$ to 0.07 and 0.1, respectively, in the PRA setting.
-Furthermore, we follow \cite{lee2019synthesizing} and simulate the long-tail settings by modifying imbalance factors (IF) to 100 and 50, then set $\alpha$ to 0.07.
+Furthermore, we follow \cite{lee2019synthesizing} and simulate the long-tail settings by modifying Imbalance Factors (IF) to 100 and 50, then set $\alpha$ to 0.07.
 We present the results in \Cref{table:participationIF} and highlight several observations.
 (1) FedProto performs relatively poorly, potentially because limited same-category overlap across clients in highly heterogeneous settings weakens prototype aggregation.
 (2) FedRE achieves the best performance in most scenarios, demonstrating its effectiveness under partial participation with highly heterogeneous distributions.
 More results are provided in Appendix~\ref{appendix:statisticalheterogeneityanalysis}.

-\textbf{Q5: What are the advantages of uploading a single entangled representation per client compared to uploading all representations?} To explore the benefits of entangled representations, we compare FedRE with FedAllRep, which uses all clients' representations to train the global classifier. \Cref{tab:FusedPrototype} lists the results on the TinyImageNet dataset in both the PRA and PAT settings.
-As can be seen, FedRE achieves performance comparable to FedAllRep, suggesting that uploading a single entangled representation per client can effectively support global classifier training.
-In addition, FedRE effectively reduces communication overhead compared to uploading all representations.
+\textbf{Q5: What are the advantages of uploading a single entangled representation per client compared to uploading all representations?} To investigate the benefits of entangled representations, we compare FedRE with FedAllRep, which uploads all local representations to train the global classifier. \Cref{tab:FusedPrototype} reports the results on TinyImageNet under both PRA and PAT settings.
+As can be seen, FedRE achieves performance comparable to FedAllRep, suggesting that uploading a single entangled representation per client can effectively support the training of the global classifier.
+Moreover, FedRE effectively reduces communication overhead compared to uploading all representations.